The district has a comprehensive monitoring program to evaluate the health of its waterbodies.

 - Solids

-WHAT IS A WOMP STATION?
+WOMP StationWHAT IS A WOMP STATION?

 WOMP stands for Watershed Outlet Monitoring Program.
 WOMP stations collect continuous monitoring data year-round.
-The Metropolitan Council maintains one WOMP station on Nine Mile Creek, while the District operates three sampling stations on the creek.
+The Metropolitan Council maintains one WOMP station on Nine Mile Creek, while the district operates three sampling stations on the creek.

 Groundwater Monitoring

-The District monitors groundwater, including the collection of groundwater levels.
-The District summarizes the data annually and provides the data to the appropriate state agencies.
-The District will also work with other entities to identify and fill data gaps, including seeking opportunities to increase understanding of groundwater-surface water interaction and understand the impacts of infiltration best management practices on groundwater resources.
+The district monitors groundwater, including the collection of groundwater levels.
+The district summarizes the data annually and provides the data to the appropriate state agencies.
+The district will also work with other entities to identify and fill data gaps, including seeking opportunities to increase understanding of groundwater-surface water interaction and understand the impacts of infiltration best management practices on groundwater resources.

 How Can You Help?